Software Installation

 _images/board-plug-in.jpg

-2. With the board connected, the project can be compiled and run.
-In this class, we will always do this through the Debug interface.
-Launching the debug interface for the active project (bold project in Project Explorer) may be done many ways.
-Some methods are:
+2. With the board connected, the project can be downloaded and run.
+For this class, we will always do this through “Debugging”.
+To start debugging:

 • By clicking the button on the top toolbar that resembles a green beetle: bug

-3. Initiating the debug interface will cause the project to be compiled (turned into a program) and loaded onto the microcontroller.
+1. Initiating the debug interface will cause the project to be compiled (turned into a program) if not done so already and loaded onto the microcontroller.
 The first time this is done for the development board will likely trigger a request for programmer firmware update.
 This should be agreed to.

 _images/testproject_debug.png

-5. To run the code, click the Resume toolbar button, run.
+3. To run the code, click the Continue toolbar button, run (F5).
 This should cause LED1 on the development board to blink at a steady rate.

 for(i=1000000; i>0; i--);

-7. Once the code is changed, debug the program again (bug) to recompile and download the program, initiating a new debug session.
+5. Once the code is changed, debug the program again (bug) to recompile and download the program, initiating a new debug session.
+Alternatively, if you simple recompile (compile) the code, CCS will ask if you want to load the new version of the program in the current debug session.
+The latter method is slightly faster, especially if Remember my decision is selected.

 Hint